lemoncodes237/chefs-dream/README.md

 - Barrel: Created from a Barrel.
 Add ingredients into the barrel then use a shovel to seal it.
 After enough time has passed, right click on the barrel to get the results.
 Unlike other cooking stations, a barrel allows you to craft in bulk.
 (For example, adding 15 salt and 16 milk to a barrel and sealing it wil result in 15 cheese.)

 - Ice Cream Machine: Created from a Daylight Detector.
 You must add snowballs and milk to the ice cream machine before you can make ice cream using a bowl.
-There is no ice cream cookbook, but all the recipes can be found on the wiki page [here](https://github.com/lemoncodes237/chefs-dream/wiki/Ice-Cream-Machine).

 - Dish: Created from an Iron Pressure Plate.
 Place any item on the plate, then use an empty hand to get it back.
 After use, it must be washed with a water bottle or sponge to be used again.